-3 Incredible Charts Prove High Yield Is "Priced To Perfection"
+3 Incredible Charts Prove High Yield Is 'Priced To Perfection'

 Early on Monday, just as I was finishing the overnight market recap for the Heisenberg Report, I happened on a pretty incredible chart.

-I banged out a few introductory sentences and posted it along with some color from Goldman.
+I banged out a few introductory sentences and posted it along with some color from Goldman (NYSE:GS).

 For those who don't follow the blog, here's the visual which shows that whereas three quarters of high yield energy bonds were trading at what amounted to distressed levels at this time last year, only ~2% fit that description today (just 12 months later):